deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/cassandra/design.md

 ## Membership

 - Any server in cluster could be the coordinator
-- So every server needs to maintain a list of all the other servers that are currently in the server
+- So every server needs to maintain a list of all the other servers that are currently in the serveran
 - List needs to be updated automatically as servers join, leave, and fail
 - Cassandra uses gossip-based cluster membership
     - Nodes periodically gossip their membership list